 Your estate plan will assure that your family is able to easily step in to care for you if you become incapacitated, and that your estate is distributed the way you want on your death.

-Because each plan is highly customized to meet unique family situations, assets, and personal goals and values, it is impossible to detail your unique plan.
+Because each estate plan is highly customized to meet unique family situations, assets, and personal goals and values, it is impossible to detail your unique plan.